asastats/docs/reported-bugs.md

 ### HIGH PRIORITY BUGS

+- [ ] Algofi LP Tokens are placed in Not evaluated and not split up
 - [ ] Algofi staked amounts sometimes are not shown correctly
 - [ ] Update Freckle VIP-Freckle Tinyman pool data
 - [ ] Fourth or fifth wallet address in bundle going off screen on mobile